alphacycletech/PostfixWebadmin/README.md

 2021-09-01 1.1 fixed button alignment to center. added check for update function.<br/><br/>
 <br/><br/><br/>
 <h3>Instruction of installing this administration tool.</h3>
-1. You can simply extract it to the root directory of a sub domain or a directory of a main domain.
+1. <code style="color:red">You can simply extract it to the root directory of a sub domain or a directory of a main domain.</code>

 ![image](https://github.com/user-attachments/assets/31eb9593-e2c4-4b03-9315-2196f4471507)
 <br/><br/>